Oscar-winning screenwriter Kevin Willmott spoke with Solzy at the Movies in a phone interview about his newest film, The 24th.

 Do you have any fears of the film falling under the radar since so many people are turning to nostalgic viewing for comfort?

 Kevin Willmott: Well, there’s always that possibility.
 We’re gonna try to do our best to get the word out about the film.
-I think the fact that it speaks directly to the Black Lives Matters situation and to the wake of George Floyd’s death—his murder—that people are hungry for these kind of stories right now.
+I think the fact that it speaks directly to the Black Lives Matter situation and in the wake of George Floyd’s death—his murder—that people are hungry for these kind of stories right now.
 I’m hoping word of mouth really helps.
 Word of mouth in the end is kind of what does it for films.
 I’m hoping that that people will see it, spread the word about it, and it’ll really grow from there.

 It’s my understanding that you’re adapting David W. Blight’s Pulitzer Prize-winning Frederick Douglass: Prophet of Freedom for the Barack and Michelle Obama’s Higher Ground and Netflix.
 Where do things currently stand at the moment?